yuki24/pushing/README.md

  * **Extremely Easy to Learn**: If you know how to use ActionMailer, you already know how to use Pushing.
 Send notifications asynchronously with ActiveJob at no learning cost.
  * **Testability**: First-class support for push notification.
 No more hassle writing custom code or stubs/mocks for your tests.

+**While this gem is actively maintained and has a bright future, it is still under heavy development.
+It is safe to use it in production and all public APIs will go through the deprecation cycle (deprecate first and remove).
+However, expect a large number of changes until it gets stable and mature.**

 ## Getting Started

 Add this line to your application's Gemfile: